-Lately I’ve been getting a ton of emails from gals looking to start a beauty blog.
+Lately I’ve been getting a ton of emails from gals looking to start a beauty blog and they’re looking for blogger tips.
 I’m one of those “tell it all” bloggers.
 I have no secrets and don’t mind sharing information that I think can help motivate wannabe bloggers and current bloggers.
-I’ve been formally blogging for almost 5 years (wowsers!) and have learned a thang or two.
+I’ve been formally blogging for 8 years (wowsers!) and have learned a thang or two.
 This list would best help those who are seriously looking to get into blogging…any genre.
 And by seriously, I mean you want to eat, sleep and breathe blogging.
 Nah.
 I’m just kidding.
 Or am I? 😎

 1. Take great pictures.